BernStrom/Intro-Component-with-Sign-Up-Form/README.md

 * Media queries used to build the responsive design

-* DOM Manipulation and Event Handlers
+* Manipulation of the DOM by using JavaScript and Event Handlers.

 ## :bookmark: Attribution